-On 15 June 2018, parliament adopted the Swiss Federal Financial Institutions Act (FinIA).
-The final version of the Swiss Federal Financial Institutions Ordinance (FinIO) implementing the FinIA is expected in November 2019.
-The FinIA and the FinIO are expected to enter into force together with the FinSA and FinSO on 1 January 2020 with a transition period of two years.
-The FinIA and the FinIO essentially harmonise the authorisation rules for financial service providers and will, for the first time in Switzerland, subject independent portfolio managers and trustees to licensing requirements and continuous prudential supervision.
+The Swiss Federal Council presented the dispatch on the Federal Financial Institutions Act (FinIA) on 4 November 2015, which has been adopted by both chambers of Parliament and is expected to enter into force as of 1 January 2020.
+The FinIA essentially harmonises the authorisation rules for financial service providers and will, for the first time in Switzerland, subject independent portfolio managers and trustees to licensing requirements and continuous prudential supervision.